Tears before bedtime

 There was one baby I was caring for in the UK who was the catalyst for me changing my mind about colic.
 This baby, a very visual girl and very knowing, was always settled for the start of each day but unsettled in the afternoons and evenings until midnight each night.
 Every evening I would hold her and pace from 6pm until midnight.
 I talked to the mother’s midwife; I talked to an older maternity nurse who had worked with newborns for more than 40 years and still I struggled to find solutions to change what was happening every day.

 Finally, when she was around five weeks old I talked to an osteopath, I read a book about consistency to the day through routine and I started to implement changes to how I cared for her from the start of the day.
 I suggested the mother reduce her dairy intake.
 I started waking the baby in the mornings (because she was sleeping so much due to her unsettled evenings) and started winding her more frequently through each feed – what a difference I found!
 No longer did I have a baby who was unable to settle to sleep, frequently crying and pulling up her legs in discomfort.
 She was settling to sleep in the evenings and was therefore less sleepy in the morning – a better balance for her 24-hour day, which suited her personality and digestive system.

 From experiences like these, I created a mental checklist for babies who are unsettled from very early on:

-Does the mother have a fast flow of milk, resulting in the baby gulping a lot during each feed?
+- Does the mother have a fast flow of milk, resulting in the baby gulping a lot during